h4c-project-return/junior-web-azure/README.md

 * "Type": Distinguishes various placement arrangements between Project Return and the employer.
 (Text)
 * "Required Abilities": A column group (merged header cell over several columns); each column has a sub-header naming some ability that may or may not be required for work in the given job.
 (TRUE/FALSE)
 * "Requires Driver's License": Whether a participant must have a license in order to qualify for the given job.
 (TRUE/FALSE)

+Note: Additional columns are allowed, and will be displayed on the app's opportunity detail screen.

 ### Authorization
 The app uses the Google Apps API's OAuth capability to secure access to Project Return's proprietary job opportunity data.
 Access to the spreadsheet is secured at two levels: